-In millions of RR 31 December 2019 31 December 2018 Perpetual corporate bonds Other securities 413 5,666 - Total securities measured at FVTPL 413 5,666
+In millions of RR 31 December 2020 31 December 2019 Perpetual corporate bonds Other securities 4,265 - 413 Total securities measured at FVTPL 4,265 413

-Other securities are represented by assets of the mutual fund which are controlled by the Group and managed by LLC "Tinkoff Capital".
+At 31 December 2019 the other securities were represented by assets of the mutual funds which were controlled by the Group and managed by LLC "Tinkoff Capital".
+These assets were sold at 30 September 2020.

-As at 31 December 2019 securities measured at FVTPL are carried at fair value, which also reflects any credit risk related write-downs and best represents Group's maximum exposure to credit risk.
-The securities measured at FVTPL are not collateralized (2018: same).

-Interest rate, maturity and geographical risk concentration analysis of investment in securities are disclosed in Note 31.
+Investments in securities measured at FVTPL are carried at fair value, which also reflects any credit risk related write-downs and best represents Group's maximum exposure to credit risk.
+The securities measured at FVTPL are not collateralized.
+Interest rate, maturity and geographical risk concentration analysis of investment in securities are disclosed in Note 29.

-11 Guarantee Deposits with Payment Systems
+9 Guarantee Deposits with Payment Systems

-As at 31 December 2019 and 2018 guarantee deposits were placed in favour of MasterCard with Barclays Bank Plc London (A rated), in favour of Visa with United Overseas Bank Ltd Singapore (AArated), and in favour of Russia payment card Mir with Russian National payment card system (NSPK).
+As at 31 December 2020 and 2019 guarantee deposits were placed in favour of MasterCard with Barclays Bank Plc London (A rated), in favour of Visa with United Overseas Bank Ltd Singapore (AA- rated), and in favour of Russia payment card Mir with Russian National payment card system (NSPK).

-As at 31 December 2019 the carrying value of guarantee deposits with payment systems was RR 8,877 million (2018: RR 4,603 million).
+As at 31 December 2020 the carrying value of guarantee deposits with payment systems was RR 15,475 million (2019: RR 8,877 million).